 Who has won more Australian Opens?

-Novak has won the most Australian Opens with ten wins to his name, followed by Roger with six and Rafa with one.
+Novak has won the most Australian Opens with ten wins to his name, followed by Roger with six and Rafa with two.

 Who has won more French Opens?